LewisCM14/ultimate_battleships/README.md

 ## Deployment <a name ='deployment'></a>

-- The site is deployed to GitHub pages.
-The steps to deploy are as follows:

-    1. In the GitHub repository, navigate to the Settings tab.
-    2. Navigate to the GitHub pages area and follow the link.
-    3. Publish the site from the main branch in the root directory.
-Once complete a link to the site will be displayed.
-Indicating successful deployment.

-The live link can be found here - []()

 - The site is deployed via Heroku.
 The steps to deploy are as follows:

     *Ensure the requirements for the project are added to the requirements.txt file prior to deployment*